Insights in your inbox

 April 7, 2022

-First, what is an internal supply chain?
 It’s a chain of activities inside a company, including production, purchasing, sales, distribution, project management, and in-house manufacturing.
 When we think about internal operations, each component operates in a siloed environment.
 However, each siloed environment is interconnected and interdependent with the rest of the supply chain, so the question becomes, is your internal supply chain necessary?

 The short answer is yes.

 The internal supply chain plays an intricate role when producing the final product that will eventually be delivered to your customers.
 If there’s even one gap in your internal supply chain link, it will have a domino effect on all other areas and the final product.
+This could result in production delays, quality issues, and even unhappy customers.
+Furthermore, by optimizing the internal supply chain processes, businesses can reduce costs, improve speed and agility, and increase customer satisfaction.

 If one area, like project management, fails to communicate a timeline change, most of the time, it can be resolved quickly with minimal expense.
 However, in a manufacturing, shipping, and logistics setting, those remarkably simple tasks, can lead to enormous, expensive problems such as having the wrong dimensions, delaying the delivery date, or delivering to the wrong location.